syk2021/419project/README.md

 Just like you do `pip install (package_name)`, call `npm install (package_name)` For instance, this project will require you to have a package called `react-navigation-native`.
 To install this package, call `npm install react-navigation-native` in the terminal.
+** npm i in `backend` and `frontend` directories respectively will install all the dependencies you need.

 ## How to add a page to the app
 - add a Stack.Screen tag to frontend's App.js. the component has to match your component and name can be anything that you want it to be (as long as no overlaps in App.js and MainContainer.js)